Skip to main content

 Congo Total Energy Production & Consumption

-Total energy consumption has increased by 3%/year since 2020, reaching 3.7 Mtoe in 2023, after strong growth of 8% in 2019.
-In 2023, total energy consumption per inhabitant was around 0.6 toe (0.2 toe without biomass), in line with the Sub-Saharan Africa average.
+Total energy consumption has remained stable in 2024 to 4 Mtoe in 2024.
+This follows a period of increased by 4%/year between 2020 and 2023, after strong growth of 8% in 2019.
+In 2023, total energy consumption per capita was around 0.6 toe (0.2 toe without biomass), 30% above the Sub-Saharan Africa average.
+Biomass is the main energy source (47%, stable since 2022), followed by gas (29%) and oil (22%).

 Graph: Primary Consumption Trends by Energy Source